Martin Luther King Jr.: Christianity

-As a Christian minister, King's main influence was Jesus Christ and the Christian gospels, which he would almost always quote in his speeches.
+As a Christian minister, King's main influence was Jesus Christ and the Christian gospels, which he frequently cited in his speeches.
 King's faith was strongly based in the Golden Rule, loving God above all, and loving your enemies.
 His nonviolent thought was also based in the injunction to turn the other cheek in the Sermon on the Mount, and Jesus' teaching of putting the sword back into its place (Matthew 26:52).
 In his Letter from Birmingham Jail, King urged action consistent with what he describes as Jesus' "extremist" love, and also quoted numerous other Christian pacifist authors.
 In another sermon, he stated:

 Before I was a civil rights leader, I was a preacher of the Gospel.
 This was my first calling and it still remains my greatest commitment.
 You know, actually all that I do in civil rights I do because I consider it a part of my ministry.
 I have no other ambitions in life but to achieve excellence in the Christian ministry.
 I don't plan to run for any political office.
 I don't plan to do anything but remain a preacher.
 And what I'm doing in this struggle, along with many others, grows out of my feeling that the preacher must be concerned about the whole man.

-King's private writings show that he rejected biblical literalism; he described the Bible as "mythological", doubted that Jesus was born of a virgin and did not believe that the story of Jonah and the whale was true.
+King's private writings as an undergraduate in seminary show that he rejected biblical literalism; he described the Bible as "mythological", doubted that Jesus was born of a virgin and did not believe that the story of Jonah and the whale was true.

 Among the thinkers who influenced King's theological outlook were L. Harold DeWolf, Edgar Brightman, Peter Bertocci, Walter George Muelder, Walter Rauschenbusch, and Reinhold Niebuhr.